bug400/capasm/NCAS.md

 An additional .\<constant\> after an expression is a \<size spec\>.
 The
 \<size spec\> forces the expression to take up that number of bytes.

-If a data list is used as an operand then its required size is determined according to the following rules:
+If a data list is used as an operand, then its required size is determined according to the following rules:

 * If the instruction intrinsically wants a two-byte operant (like LDMD), the required size is two bytes.
 Single byte values are sized to two bytes.
-* If the instruction is a single byte instruction (like ADB), the required size is one byte.
+* If the instruction is a single-byte instruction (like ADB), the required size is one byte.
 * If the drp is known, then the required size of the data list is determined by the register boundary.
 If the length of the data list is less than the